-When two countries, with long rooted civilizations enriched with achievements and history unite together, the outcome of such a union undoubtedly lays the foundation for empowerment and advancement.
+When two countries, with long rooted civilisations enriched with achievements, unite together, the outcome of such a union undoubtedly lays the foundation for empowerment and advancement.

-Following President Sisi latest visit to Japan, several significant joint programs has been established between Japan and Egypt; one of the most important ones is related to the educational sector.
+Following President El-Sisi latest visit to Japan, several significant joint programmes has been established between Japan and Egypt; one of the most important ones is related to the educational sector.
 H.E.
 Mr. Shinzo Abe, Prime Minister of Japan and H.E.
-Mr. Abdel Fattah El Sisi, announced the joint partnership on education: Egypt Japan Education Partnership “EJEP”to empower Egyptian youth.
+Mr. Abdel Fattah El-Sisi, announced the joint partnership on education: Egypt Japan Education Partnership “EJEP”to empower Egyptian youth.

 Under the partnership established between Egypt and Japan , the Egyptian and the Japanese governments will work to implement twelve specific points.
 The following are few of which: